WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 #### We do not yet support

-- Deployment to secure and managed Slack infrastructure
+- Deployment to secure and managed Slack infrastructure.
 - Datastores API <a href="https://api.slack.com/future/datastores" target="_blank">Datastores</a> functionality.

 > If you'd like to deploy your app with Slack infrastructure, consider building your next-generation application with the Deno Slack API.
 You can get started with that <a href="https://api.slack.com/future/get-started" target="_blank">here</a>.